RTEMS/rtems-docs/develenv/directory.rst

     be discussed further in this document.

 ``${RTEMS_ROOT}/cpukit/``
-    This directory is the root for all of the "multilib’able" portions of RTEMS.
+    This directory is the root for all of the "multilib'able" portions of RTEMS.
 This is a GNU way of saying the contents of this directory can be compiled like the C Library (``libc.a``) and the functionality is